Software Developed or Open-Sourced by Ropley IT

 Software Requirements Editor

-The Use Case Editor is a tool used by business analysts and requirements engineers for capturing and organising functional and non-functional requirements.
-Specifically it captures and formally documents use cases using an automated document template, captures logical data models, and automatically generates activity diagrams from use case primary and alternative path specifications.
+The Use Case Editor is a tool used by business analysts, agile product owners and requirements engineers for capturing and organising functional and non-functional requirements.
+Specifically it captures and formally documents use cases using an automated document template.
+It also captures logical data models, and automatically generates activity diagrams from use case primary and alternative path specifications.

-The tool is available for download by downloading the zipped version of the file UCEditorInstaller.msi.
+The tool is available for download for installation and use on a Windows platform by downloading the zipped version of the file UCEditorInstaller.msi.

 GLR Grammar Parser